JcmniaCS/TryHackMe/Skynet/README.md

 Enter the username and password for the squirrelmail service.<br />
 SCREENSHOT14<br />
 Something went wrong...
 We'll come back to this exploit later and see if we can figure out what went wrong.
-Let's try going back to the secret directory we received earlier...<br /></p>
+Let's try going back to the secret directory we received earlier...<br />

 ## Back to enumerating

-<p>Our previous exploit failed but we haven't enumerated the hidden directory we found, let's try finding more valuable information.</p>
+Our previous exploit failed but we haven't enumerated the hidden directory we found, let's try finding more valuable information.

 ### Enumerating Hidden Directory

-<p>Let's have a look at the hidden directory and see if there's anything valuable!
+Let's have a look at the hidden directory and see if there's anything valuable!
 We'll use gobuster again.<br />
 gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-small.txt -u http://10.10.90.192/45kra24zxs28v3yd/<br />
 SCREENSHOT15<br />
 We discovered a directory called /administrator/ let's have a look...
 It appears to be a login for CuppaCMS...<br />
 SCREENSHOT16<br />
 Maybe this is vulnerable to the Remote File Inclusion question we answered earlier?
 Let's do some research....<br />
 Bingo!
 I found an exploit in the software for RFI!
 What's even better is that you don't have to be an authenticated user<br />
-For more information about the exploit: https://www.exploit-db.com/exploits/25971<br /></p>
+For more information about the exploit: https://www.exploit-db.com/exploits/25971<br />

 ## Back to exploiting

 ### Exploiting CuppaCMS

-<p>After reading the exploit page I know which page has the vulnerability and I try to exploit it.<br />
+After reading the exploit page I know which page has the vulnerability and I try to exploit it.<br />
 http://10.10.90.192/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=../../../../../../../../../etc/passwd<br />
 SCREENSHOT17<br />
 My request was successful!
 Now let's create a reverse shell and try to escalate our privileges! <br />